CSCD01/team_22-project/doc/deliverable4/Software_process.md

 This part is the most important step in deliverable 4, our goal is to make the features we choose in previous deliverable bacome available for users in pdf.js.

 During the programming process, if members find out the soluction in completing the features, then they could do the actual changes in project's source code after creating a new branch dedicated to the fix.
 And in this time, it's fine that if one or two of our found features are not available for us to resolve, due to in deliverable 4, we only need to finish and implement at least one features to the project.
 This rule makes us be free to choose any doable issue/feature.

+So in this part, our team also did a vote in weekly meeting to decide which feature to select in next processing part.
+As a result, we picked feature 6347 and 10773 to continue.
+Due to those are based on factory design pattern and high-level enough for our team to complete.

 **Attention** is that every changes will be made in their own local repository and there will be no effect to the master branch of project in Github.